sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-airflow-composer.md

   *dags_folder*.
 Please refer to the [Troubleshooting](deploy-with-airflow-composer.md#troubleshooting) section for more information.

-By default, the `dlt deploy` command shows you the deployment credentials in ENV format.
+By default, the `data_load_tool deploy` command shows you the deployment credentials in ENV format.

 <aside>
-💡 When you run the dlt deploy command, you will get the relevant info in your CLI about how you can deploy credentials.
+💡 When you run the data_load_tool deploy command, you will get the relevant info in your CLI about how you can deploy credentials.
 </aside>

 ## Example with the pipedrive pipeline